Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

     include("knapsack_gurobi.jl")
     ```

-This will solve the knapsack problem using the JuMP package in Julia with Gurobi as the optimizer.
+This will solve the knapsack problem using the JuMP package in Julia with Gurobi as the optimizer

 ## Questions